Pomonok, Queens, NY

 Proximity to Green Spaces and Community Hubs

-Pomonok, Queens, offers a truly special opportunity to experience a peaceful, community-rich, and family-oriented lifestyle.
-It's a place where a rich sense of community, a variety of housing options, and convenient access to both local amenities and the wider city converge, creating an exceptionally desirable and engaging environment to call home.
+Pomonok, Queens, offers a truly special opportunity to experience a peaceful, community-rich lifestyle.
+It’s a place where a rich sense of labor history and modern cooperative living converge to create an exceptionally desirable environment.

 55+ Community: No